Ariel (singer)

-Nazril Irham (born September 16, 1981), known professionally as Ariel or Ariel "Noah", is an Indonesian musician, singer and songwriter of Minangkabau ancestry.
-He is the lead singer of Indonesian band Noah, formerly known as Peterpan.
+Nazril Irham (born 16 September 1981), known professionally as Ariel or Ariel "Noah", is an Indonesian singer of Minangkabau ancestry.
+He is the lead singer of the Indonesian band Noah, formerly known as Peterpan.

 Ariel founded Peterpan in Bandung in 2000 with Andika, Indra, Lukman, Reza, and Uki.
 Peterpan's second album Bintang di Surga (2004) is one of the best-selling albums of all time in Indonesia.
 He was arrested in 2010 on charges relating to celebrity sex tapes found circulating on the internet after his laptop was stolen.
 Peterpan changed their name to Noah after Ariel's release in 2012.
 Noah also received commercial success, with their first album Seperti Seharusnya (2012) having sold over one million copies.

-Music career
+Career

 2000–2008: Peterpan

-Ariel founded Peterpan in Bandung on September 1, 2000, with Andika (keyboard), Indra (bass), Lukman (guitar), Reza (drum), and Uki (guitar).
-Their recording career started in 2002 when they record their song, "Mimpi Yang Sempurna", for a compilation album by various artists, Kisah 2002 Malam.
-Afterwards, they were contracted by Musica Studio's and under the name Peterpan released three studio albums: Taman Langit, Bintang di Surga, and Hari Yang Cerah; a compilation album titled Sebuah Nama Sebuah Cerita; and a soundtrack album for the film Alexandria.
+Ariel founded Peterpan in Bandung on 1 September 2000, with Andika (keyboard), Indra (bass), Lukman (guitar), Reza (drum), and Uki (guitar).
+Their recording career started in 2002 when they recorded their song, "Mimpi Yang Sempurna", for a compilation album by various artists, Kisah 2002 Malam.
+Afterward, they were contracted by Musica Studio's and under the name Peterpan released three studio albums: Taman Langit, Bintang di Surga, and Hari Yang Cerah; a compilation album titled Sebuah Nama Sebuah Cerita; and a soundtrack album for the film Alexandria.

-After Andika and Indra split from the band in 2006, they demanded their former band to change their name.
+After Andika and Indra split from the band in 2006, they demanded their former band change their name.
 The remaining band members agreed and stopped using the name after 2008.
-Ariel, Uki, Lukman, Reza, and their new keyboardist, David, planned to announce their new name in 2010, but the plan was put into a halt after Ariel was arrested.
+Ariel, Uki, Lukman, Reza, and their new keyboardist, David, planned to announce their new name in 2010, but the plan was put to a halt after Ariel was arrested.

 2009–2012: Ariel, Uki, Lukman, Reza, David

-During Ariel's time in prison, his band–credited as Ariel, Uki, Lukman, Reza, David–released an album mostly consisting of instrumental version of Peterpan's songs titled Suara Lainnya in May 2012.
-His bandmates routinely visited him in prison while working on the album in order to get his input.
+His band–credited as Ariel, Uki, Lukman, Reza, and David–released an album mostly consisting of instrumental versions of Peterpan's songs titled Suara Lainnya in May 2012.
+His bandmates routinely visited him in prison while working on the album to get his input.
 Ariel's 2011 single "Dara" was included as a bonus track in the album.

-2012–present: Noah
+2012–2023: Noah

-After Ariel was released from prison, Ariel, Uki, Lukman, Reza and David announced their new band name: Noah, on August 2, 2012.
+After Ariel was released from prison, Ariel, Uki, Lukman, Reza, and David announced their new band name: Noah, on 2 August 2012.
 Noah released their first album under their new name, Seperti Seharusnya, in September 2012.
 The album was a commercial success, having sold over 1.2 million copies, making it one of the best-selling album in Indonesia.
-To date, they have released four studio album: Seperti Seharusnya, Second Chance, Sings Legends, and Keterkaitan Keterikatan.
+To date, they have released four studio albums: Seperti Seharusnya, Second Chance, Sings Legends, and Keterkaitan Keterikatan.